This information is current as of July 21, 2022. Tuberculosis testing is no longer required for cattle from Indiana.

-Import Requirements for the World Dairy Expo 2022
+Import Requirements for the World Dairy Expo 2024

 Cattle from Wisconsin

 - You must have a current Certificate of Veterinary Inspection (CVI, also known as a health certificate).
+Include the departure/shipping date from the farm.

 - Each animal must be officially identified via a USDA 840 tag (RFID or visual) or a Canadian AIN RFID 124 tag.
-Manufacturer coded RFID tags (a 15 digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
+Manufacturer coded RFID tags (a 15-digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
 There is no age or sexual status exemption for the ID requirement.

-- Tuberculosis: Each animal needs either a negative tuberculosis test within 60 days prior to the date of import to Wisconsin or, if the animals originate from an accredited TB-free herd, individual TB tests are not required, but the accreditation number and the date of the last whole-herd TB test must be on the CVI.
+- Tuberculosis: Each animal needs a negative tuberculosis test within 60 days prior to the date of import to Wisconsin.
 A whole herd TB test is not required.
+Alternatively, if the animals originate from a herd with a current TB-free accreditation, individual TB tests are not required, but the accreditation number and the date of the last whole-herd TB test must be on the CVI.
+There is no age or sexual status exemption for the TB test requirement.

 - A brucellosis test, vaccination or statement is not required at this time.